National Center on Response to Intervention Highlights & Resources

-A live online chat focused on “We're "Doing RTI" - A Closer Look at Implementation” will take place February 23 from 2:00-3:00 pm eastern time.
-At this time, Dr. Rebecca Zumeta and Mike Jacobsen will answer the questions you submitted via e-mail as well as any additional questions that come up during the online chat.
-To participate in the live online chat, go to www.rti4success.org and click on "Join our Live Chat."
+A live online chat focused on “Idaho’s Specific Learning Disability Criteria” will take place on December 15 from 12:00 – 1:00 pm Eastern.
+At this time, the webinar presenters will answer the questions you submitted via email as well as any additional questions that come up during the online chat.
+To participate in the chat, go to www.rti4success.org and click on "Join our Live Chat."
 Note that this will not be available until 15 minutes prior to the beginning of the chat.
 You can also view the archives of past live chats on our website.

 Ask the Expert Video

 “How do I know if the RTI tools and interventions I am using are evidence-based?”
 Watch Allison Gandhi, Coordinator of the Technical Review Committees for the NCRTI, answer this question.
 View and/or download all the Ask the Expert videos on our website.

 Wisconsin Releases a Series of RTI Stories Including Videos and Resources

 Wisconsin recently released a series of RTI Stories which includes videos, conversation guides, and resources focused on getting started with RTI, collaboration, balanced assessment, and high quality instruction.
 The goal of the series was to address questions from educators throughout Wisconsin about RTI.
 Watch Wisconsin RTI Stories to learn from these schools about the challenges and promise of implementing an RTI system.
 Watch the videos and view other related resources and information about RTI in Wisconsin on the Wisconsin RTI Center website and the Wisconsin Department of Public Instruction website.

 States Participated in the RTI Innovations Conference